blinkupsdk/docs/README.md

 To login there are two functions which need to be called.

 1. Send the code to the user's phone number
-2. Verfiy the code matches
+2. Verify the code matches

 Swift: